Fried Liver Hand Pies

 Step 6:

-Knead the dough until it is completely homogeneous and gluten is developed.
+Knead the dough until it's fully smooth and the gluten is well developed.

 Step 7:

-Put it in a warm place to rise for an hour or two, so that it grows 2.5 times at least.
+Set it in a warm place to rise for an hour or two, until it grows at least 2.5 times in size.

 Step 8: